Second Creek - Rules & Policies

 4. At the District Attendance Hearing, the appropriate personnel will make recommendations and send the case to a court hearing, if necessary.
 At this point, the district truant office will take over your case.

-Please note, if your student is tardy, it will be considered unexcused unless there is a valid reason, i.e., medical appointment, accident, court hearings, illness or family emergencies.
+Please note, if your student is tardy or absent, it will be considered unexcused unless there is a valid reason, i.e., medical appointment, accident, court hearings, illness or family emergencies.

 According to state law, it is the obligation of every parent to insure that every child under his/her care and supervision receives adequate education and training and, if of compulsory attendance age, attends school.
 As you can see, we take our attendance policy very seriously.
 If your child has other problems (besides health which has been verified by a physician), we recommend you call our school counselor or school psychologist for additional help.
 They will do problem-solving and attempt to expose the root problem of his or her school absences.